bmspr1502/dbmsproject/README.md

 We all have faced the problem where we would have missed some information that was sent in the official groups, sometimes lost track of the information sent.
 Also the study materials that are sent can get lost in the chats.
-So we have thought of designing a course management system where for each course the professor can directly send the details and any other announcements to the students.
+So we have designed a `Course Management System` where for each course the professor can directly send the details and any other announcements to the students.
 Also the student will be able to see all the available courses and enroll in any new course they would want to feature in.